pthew/alone/go_alone_01.md

 controls the dance.

-Afterwards, Manfred cleaned the blood off me and, much to my surprise, applied scented oils.
+Afterwards, Manfred cleaned the blood off me and, much to my surprise, applied some oils to my blade.
 Someone has taught the boy some good habits.

 ## Day 2 -- More fools

 As Manfred and his companions rested and had dinner more peasants attacked us.
 I suspect that they were out looking for their missing friends and found the bodies.
-They had tracked us to our camp and decided, foolishly, to extract some revenge.
+They had tracked us to our camp and decided, foolishly, to extact some revenge.
 They were better organised than the rabble we first encountered.
 They came at us using the "bulls horn" formation: the main body in the centre and smaller detachments to the left and right.
 These "horns" will swing around